 More than eight million workers have been furloughed since March, at a cost of billions of pounds to the government.
 Full and part-time employees are eligible, as are those on agency, flexible or zero-hour contracts.

 The typical full-time worker is paid £585 a week, about £2,340 a month, using a median average - the middle point of all workers.

-It is hoped the grants, available through Revenue & Customs (HMRC) by the end of April, will stop big redundancy announcements.
+It has been hoped the grants, available through Revenue & Customs (HMRC) by the end of April, will stop big redundancy announcements.

-The money will be backdated to March and the scheme will last until the end of October.
+The money was backdated to March and the scheme will last until the end of October.
 New rules will apply over the summer that will see employers sharing some of the burden of these costs.

-An employer still pays their staff, and can decide whether to pay in full or only the 80% of wages they can claim back from the government.
+An employer still pays their staff, and can decide whether to pay in full or only the 80% that has been covered.

 'It is a relief to be paid'

 Ria Fortin only started her job as a coordinator with Morepour, a cellar and bar installation and maintenance company, four months ago.
 Now, she has been furloughed.